 Galerie Montcalm, on the second floor of Maison du citoyen, is a recognized museum that every year stages six exhibitions featuring a wide range of artistic styles and regional, national and international professional artists.

 Salle Jean-Despréz :

 Salle Jean-Despréz presents many different kinds of shows: song, music of the world, theatre for adults or young audiences, dance and comedy.
 Everybody loves this warm and intimate hall, which can seat up to 254.

 Located at the very centre of downtown Gatineau, place Gatineau pour la vie is a place to relax, breathe and have fun.
 Several works of art grace the park, including one by international artist Bordalo II, and several colourful graffiti pieces.

 There are several heritage buildings on this lovely site, which includes, among others, the magnificent Queen Anne style Aubry House, the former Chez Henri Hotel, the very first building to be designated as a historical monument by the new Ville de Gatineau, and the former Laflèche grocery store.

 An installation created with shipping containers, maison Zibi is the work of Canadian designer Paolo Ferrari.
 Climb to the top of the observation tower to take in the views of downtown Gatineau and Ottawa.
 Every room in the house offers a different cultural sensorial experience.

 Théâtre de l'Île :

-The museum extends over more than 200 metres and retraces the history of beer in the Outaouais region, covering its role in the region's social, economic, cultural and political development.
+The more than 200 metre long museum trail traces the history of beer in the Outaouais, attesting to its influence on the region's social, economic, cultural and political development.

 Workshops and art galleries